CALL US (602) 649-1325

 The other components of spousal maintenance include what the potential receiving spouse will be receiving in property from the divorce, what their earning capacity is in the market, whether they’ve reduced their opportunities for the benefit of the other spouse.
 On the other side, the Court will be interested in whether the potential paying spouse can afford to pay spousal maintenance.
 Discovery and disclosure help the parties get the information they need to make a risk assessment and determine whether they want to settle or go to trial.

-In situations where a spouse has not worked for a while or has just started working, there is often a debate over what that spouse’s earning potential might be, which is a very critical question in spousal maintenance.
+In situations where a spouse has not worked for a while or has just started working, there is often a debate over what that spouse’s earning potential might be.
 A vocational evaluation is a meeting with an expert who is trained in determining what someone’s earning capacity is in the market.
 It is commonly ordered in these situations.

-Because spousal maintenance is such a gray area, both sides bear substantial risk should a spousal maintenance case go to trial.
-For that reason, it is often advisable to try mediation once all the relevant information has been exchanged.
-The purpose of mediation is to see if the parties can reach an agreement that works for both.
+It is often advisable to try mediation once all the relevant information has been exchanged.
+The purpose of mediation is to see if the parties can reach an agreement that works for both people.
 Additionally, the parties can agree to make spousal maintenance non-modifiable; the Court on its own cannot order that.

 If the parties cannot reach an agreement on spousal maintenance, the court must decide.
 The court can only decide after a trial.

 The law regarding spousal maintenance is A.R.S. § 25-319.
 It has two parts for determining maintenance.
 Under A.R.S. § 25-319(A), a spouse must meet one of the five listed criteria to qualify for spousal maintenance.
-Once they do, we move onto A.R.S. § 25-319(B) to determine the amount.
-There are currently thirteen (13) factors the Court considers in determining the amount and duration of spousal maintenance.
-You will note there is no formula, and the factors really don’t have much to do with actual picking an amount or duration.
-That is why it is such a gray area because you can get one number from one judge, and go next door to the next judge, and with the same facts, get a vastly different number.
+Once they do, we move to the calculation.
+It used to be that we moved onto A.R.S. § 25-319(B) to determine the amount, but under the new Guidelines and updated law, the 25-319(B) factors while still considered are applied during the calculation and determination phases of spousal maintenance.

 You might.
 Certainly, you will have an argument that your spouse has enough property to be self-sufficient such that spousal maintenance should not be ordered or should be reduced.
 But the Court will also look at whether spousal maintenance is necessary to help the receiving spouse maintain the lifestyle established during the marriage.